DavidVentura/blog/blog/raw/ipvs-lb/POST.md

 ## But, who closed the connection?

-As the last item, we want to clarify a bit of an edge-case: the distinction between a client that gives up before the connection is established, and a client getting a connection refused.
+As the last item, we want to handle a bit of an edge-case: the distinction between a client giving up and a client getting a connection refused.

 In the connection refused case:
 ```text